 Steve has composed the interactive soundtrack for a wide range of games, including as Gigantic, Grim Dawn, Chariot, Fated, Super Beat Sports, The Magic Circle, Fantasia: Music Evolved, and many others.
-He provides original scored music for upcoming original content with providers such as Netflix and HBO.
+He provides original scored music for providers such as Netflix and IFC.

-Steve served as Lead Composer and Sound Designer at Harmonix Music Systems, known for such renowned award winning and cultural watershed games and franchises such as Guitar Hero, Rock Band, The Beatles: Rock Band, and Dance Central.
-Steve continues to provide part-time audio leadership and content support as a remote contractor.
+Steve served as Lead Composer and Sound Designer at Harmonix Music Systems, known for award winning music games and franchises such as Guitar Hero, Rock Band, The Beatles: Rock Band, and Dance Central.

-With his audio direction work on Rock Band VR (Harmonix/Oculus), he has become a leading audio designer for virtual reality and generative music systems (US patent for "Improvised Guitar Simulation"), while rethinking the possibilities for the music game genre.
+With his audio direction work on games such as Dance Central (2019 - Harmonix/Oculus) and Rock Band VR (2017 - Harmonix/Oculus), he has become a leading audio designer for virtual reality and generative music systems (US patent for "Improvised Guitar Simulation"), while rethinking the possibilities for the music game genre.
 His work was documented in the Sound on Sound interview, Steve Pardo: Creating Rock Band VR (nominated for "Best Game Audio Article, Publication, or Broadcast" - GANG Awards 2017).